• Skip to primary navigation

 • More Healthy Smoothie Recipes

-Check out my Low Calorie Protein Shake and my Peachy Berry Smoothie for more great breakfast drinks.
+Check out my Low Calorie Protein Shake and my Peach Strawberry Smoothie for more great breakfast drinks.

 Smoothies have always been one of my go-to breakfasts.
 They are quick, easy and because they are so versatile I almost always have all of the ingredients on hand for some variation of a smoothie.
 This green protein smoothie is definitely one of my favorites.